AlfBerht/AlfBerht/README.md

 ### :jigsaw: About Me :

-I'm a 3D artist.
+<div>I'm a 3D artist.
 This is the path I chose for myself in 2023.
 I believe it is my ikegai.
 I especially enjoy creating locations, thinking about who is present, what they are thinking and what they are doing.
 When creating a scene, I always try to understand the person who is there and assume how things would be if I were that character.

 In 2023 I graduated with two majors: Graphic Design and Architectural Design.